SimoneCibrario/starter-hugo-research-group/content/about/focalPoints.md

         media: "270821 Games Lab _2.jpg"
         fit:  cover
     - title: Development
-      content: The Center for Computer Games Research is an environment where junior scholars can thrive and find support in their intellectual and career development.
+      content: <p class = "smallerText">The Center for Computer Games Research is an environment where junior scholars can thrive and find support in their intellectual and career development.</p>
       align: right
       background:
         position: center